Blibbo/Studio/CS-Theory/Paradygms/Object-Oriented Programming.md

   - OOP
 ---
 In programming, an object is something that stores data and executes functions.
-Abstracting this concept: an object has characteristics and behavior
+Abstracting this concept: an object has characteristics and behavior.
+Behavior is usually implemented through [[Method|methods]].

 When designing your program, you imagine a few abstractions for types of **objects** your program needs.
 These abstractions (called **classes**) are a generic "object of _that kind_".
 I'll use the example of a class called "Animal" for this note.